Kaley Cuoco Talks 'Exciting' and 'Insane' First Months of Motherhood

 Before giving birth, Cuoco said she hadn't read any books on parenting, and is adamant that she doesn't need or want to.

 "She's cool.
 She's really just awesome, and we're loving it.
-We're loving being at home with her," she said.
+We're loving being at home with her," Cuoco gushed.
 "Yeah, we didn't read anything and it's working for us."

 When asked what three words she'd choose to describe being a new mom, Cuoco said, "Special, exciting and insane -- but in the best way."